viamrobotics/docs/docs/services/navigation/_index.md

 Linear acceleration readings are taken through the movement sensor API's [`GetLinearAcceleration()`](/components/movement-sensor/#getlinearacceleration).
 If you want to get linear acceleration, [configure a capable movement sensor](/components/movement-sensor/#configuration) on your robot.
-Use linear acceleration readings to determine the rate of change of the [linear velocity](/services/navigation/#linearvelocity) of your robot, or, the speed at which your robot is moving through space.
+Use linear acceleration readings to determine the rate of change of the [linear velocity](/services/navigation/#linear-velocity) of your robot, or, the speed at which your robot is moving through space.

-### LinearVelocity
+### Linear Velocity

 Linear velocity measurements are read by the following {{< glossary_tooltip term_id="model" text="models" >}} of [movement sensor](/components/movement-sensor/):